Amy-Oji/sales-reporter/README.md

 The app also exposes a REST API endpoint that returns an Order report that is grouped by date.

-The endpoint ULR => http://localhost:8081/api/v1/report/get-by-range takes POST request.
+The endpoint ULR => http://localhost:8081/api/v1/report/get-by-range takes a POST request.

 It takes a date range filter as a json RequestBody like this: